jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

 #### Description:
 Toggle User Interface.
 This can hide or show all the UIs including HP bar, talents panel, floating combat text, abilities bar etc.

->Note: If UI is off, all abilites will be disabled.
+>Note: If UI is off, all abilities will be disabled.

 #### Parameters:
     None